crazyvector/Angular-Cross-Section-Calculator/Images/Images.md

-Here i will plot the specters
+Here i will plot the specters and the quadratic fit for background removal.